TestProf II: Factory therapy for your Ruby tests

 Crumbling factories

-A factory is an object that generates other objects (that may or may not be persisted) according to a predefined schema and does it dynamically.
-Fixtures represent a different approach: they declare a static state of the data that is loaded into a test database right away and usually persists between test runs.
+Fixtures represent a different approach: they declare a static state for the data loaded into a test database right away and this usually persists between test runs.

-While “factories vs. fixtures” debate never seems to cease, we consider factories to be a more flexible and a more maintainable way to deal with test data.
+While the “factories vs. fixtures” debate never seems to cease, we consider factories to be a more flexible and a more maintainable way to deal with test data.

-However, with great power comes great responsibility: factories make it easier to shoot yourself in the foot and bring your test suite to a crawl.
+However, with great power comes great responsibility: factories make it easier to shoot yourself in the foot and bring your test suite to a painful crawl.

-For that, we should call our doctor: TestProf.
-This gem is a bag full of diagnostic tools, EventProf being one of them.
-The name gives it away: it is an event profiler that can be told to track a factory.create [event][event-prof-factory-create], which is fired every time you call FactoryBot.create(), and a factory-generated object is saved to a database.
+For that, we should call our doctor: TestProf!
+This gem is chock full of diagnostic tools, EventProf being one of them.
+The name gives away what it does: it’s an event profiler that can be made to track a factory.create event, which is fired every time a factory-generated object is saved to a database (e.g., via the FactoryBot.create call).

-EventProf works with both RSpec and minitest and has a command-line interface, so fire up your terminal in any Rails project folder (it has to have tests and factories, of course, and all examples in this article assume RSpec) and run this line:
+EventProf works with both RSpec and Minitest and has a command-line interface, so fire up your terminal in any Rails project folder (it has to have tests and factories, of course, and all examples in this article assume RSpec) and run this line:

 $ EVENT_PROF="factory.create" bundle exec rspec